jacobwilliams/rklib/README.md

   * Dense output (for the ones that have interpolants)
   * Add max number of steps optional input.
+  * Add method for user to call (in the derivative or report function) to stop the integration.
+  * Runge-Kutta Nystrom methods (for 2nd order equations).
   * Comprehensive accuracy testing of all the methods.

 ### License